Products of Greece

 Wine

-Greece also produces some famous kinds of wine like the Retsina, a white wine which has an accentuated resin taste, and the Mavrodafni, a dark red wine which reminds the Portuguese Porto.
+Greece also produces some famous kinds of wine like the Retsina, a white wine that has an accentuated resin taste, and the Mavrodafni, a dark red wine that is reminiscent of the Portuguese Porto Wine.

 Discover a detailed gallery of Greek wines.